squarecat/doc-buddy/prompt.md

 The following are specific things about Nayru:

+- Nayru is a Beneteau Oceanis 361
+- Nayru's crew is pescatarian, the only meat on board will be fish.
 - Nayru's engine is a Yanmar 3YM30E
 - Nayru has a B3 30 water boiler
 - Nayru has a Schenker Zen Watermaker